 - Black-eyed tree frogs and Gliding tree frogs have white spots on their backs

 To keep a record of our frogs, we photographed each of their unique markings as well as determining their sex (which is done by looking at their thumbs).

 In 2010, we built a bespoke room in which to house our tropical amphibians.

-This room is equipped with the latest climate control systems, and also has hot and cold spots created naturally by air movement in the room, allowing it to become a flexible environment which can accommodate the different micro-habitats preferred by different species of frog.
+This room was equipped with the latest climate control systems, and also had hot and cold spots created naturally by air movement in the room, allowing it to become a flexible environment which could accommodate the different micro-habitats preferred by different species of frog.